Find Trade Colleges

 4% Freshmen Loans

 4% of Honolulu CC students take out loans to afford college costs.
-The average amount of student loans is $4,835 a year.
-The student loan default rate of 4.4% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $4,835 a year.
+The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Honolulu CC is $36,663.